Program Code: 2843

 - Insurance broker

-- University degree or a two-year or three-year college diploma in a business related discipline (marketing, economics, etc.)
+- University degree or college advanced (three-year) diploma in a business related discipline (marketing, economics, etc.)

 - Proof of English proficiency